 At Dr. Maiella’s Vermont office, she is able to accept insurance and provides insurance covered primary care for VHAP, Blue Cross Blue Shield (VT) and Cigna.
 Unfortunately, this is restricted to Vermont insurance only.

 Dr. Maiella’s goal is to educate and empower patients, and become a health care ally during difficult medical decisions.
 In order to practice safe and effective medicine, she encourages all of the practitioners and doctors in your health care team to work together.

-As a local of the Pioneer valley for many years, she is passionate about this special area of Massachusetts and aspires to build community through health care education.
-When she is not working, you can find her in her garden, or with her two young children, or probably a combination of both of them!
+As a local of the Pioneer valley for many years, she is passionate about this special area of North East and aspires to build community through health care education.
+When she is not working, you can find her in her garden, or with her two children, or probably a combination of both of them!